di-ninja/di-ninja/readme.md

 ```

 #### 4.1. dependencies
-The following rule's key are about classes or factories dependencies.
+The following rule's keys are about classes or factories dependencies.
 ```javascript
 //you can use class
 class A{